Apply from inside the UK

 Regardless of the service you choose, your supporting evidence will be scanned and uploaded for consideration by UKVI.
 A UWE Bristol immigration adviser will help you with this.

 You must be in the UK on the date of application or your application will not be considered.
-Please read the Tier 4 Policy Guidance produced by UK Visas and Immigration (UKVI) before submitting your application.
+Please read the relevant policy guidance produced by UK Visas and Immigration (UKVI) before submitting your application.

 Fees are as follows: